17 Realistic Things People Do on Their Work Breaks to Slow Down and Reduce Stress

 Movement is one of the fastest ways to reduce stress.
 Even a quick hallway lap boosts blood flow, helps your brain shift gears, and gives your eyes a break from screens.
 Real people say it’s the easiest way to clear heavy thoughts without needing a full break.

-10. Sit in their car for a few minutes
+10. Sit in their car for a few minutes on your work break

-I love to break in my car!
+I love to take work breaks in my car!
 A lot of people use their car as a private “quiet pod.”
 Sitting alone in silence, turning on soft music, or simply breathing helps them decompress before going back inside.
-It’s a reset that feels safe, quiet, and judgment-free.

 11. Write a quick note in their phone

 This is “mini journaling” without formally journaling.
 People quickly jot down feelings, frustrations, gratitude, reminders, or affirmations.
-Getting thoughts out of your head and onto a screen helps release tension and regain clarity during stressful days.

 12. Do nothing — literally

 This sounds strange, but some people intentionally sit and stare out a window, soften their eyes, or zone out for a minute.
-It’s not laziness — it’s resetting the brain so it can refocus.
-Mental stillness is powerful when your day feels chaotic.

 13. Take a sensory reset